“What is the most durable laptop brand?”

 11. Longer warranty.

-Mostly business-laptop series has a longer warranty than consumer-class laptops.
+Mostly business-laptop series has a longer warranty than consumer-grade laptops.
 It can be 2 or 3 years, or even more.
-The manufacturers are confident because the products are not easily get broken and damaged.
-They want to keep their reputation and profit.
+The manufacturers are confident to provide a longer warranty because the products are not easily get broken and damaged.
+Of course, vendors don’t want to lose their reputation and money.

 12. Data protection & security features.